threepointone/redux-react-local/guides/06 data sources.md

     this.setState({tracking: !this.state.tracking})
   }
   render(){
-    let {pageX, pageY} = this.props;
+    let {pageX, pageY} = this.props
     return <div onClick={this.onClick}>

       {this.state.tracking ? <Mouse/> : null}

       x: {pageX}, y: {pageY}
       <br/>

-      the above persists even when not tracking. magic!
+      ps -  because `persist` defaults to `true`, the above stays even when not tracking. magic!

     </div>
   }
 }